Healthy Homes Assessment Tutira

 Home Assessments Tutira for Rental Properties

-There are a myriad of concerns to look over in a home inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
-A few examples are:
+There are many concerns to check during the house evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+Some examples include:

-The consequences of not having the Healthy Home in accordance with the Residential Tenancies Act and consequently falling on the wrong side of the ruling on tenancy services ruling could be significant for property managers and landlords.
-For expert assistance, get in touch today and book your rental property home evaluation.
+The repercussions of not having a Healthy home in relation to The Residential Tenancies Act and consequently being in the wrong of a tenant services ruling can be extremely costly for property owners and landlords.
+For expert advice, call today to schedule your rental property house assessment.

 home assessments for rental properties